No items found.

 Subscribe to our newsletter

-Customer reviews on platforms like Google have become the digital equivalent of word-of-mouth.
-With 81% of consumers relying on Google to evaluate local businesses reviews are shaping brand perception.
-They can either win over new customers or deter them, all while directly influencing your local SEO rankings.
+Customer reviews on platforms like Google have become the digital equivalent of word-of-mouth, and they’re more influential than ever.
+81% of consumers use Google to evaluate local businesses, and 83% say they feel more loyal to businesses that respond to reviews.
+These reviews shape your reputation, influence purchasing decisions, and directly impact your local SEO rankings.

 Why responding to Google reviews matters